yoember/yoember.github.io/index.md

 {{outlet}}{% endraw %}
 ```

-With this step, we recreate the same home page, what we had in earlier versions of Ember.
-Make sure that the development server is still running in your console:
+With this step, you've just learned, how can you create a custom home page.
+You are amazing! ;) Make sure that the development server is still running in your console:

 ```shell
 $ ember server